Interface Segregation Principle in C#

 The Complete Example Code is Given Below:

 First, modify the IPrinterTasks.s class file as follows.
-Here, you can see we are splitting the big interface into three interfaces.
-Now, Each interface now has some specific purpose.
-And based on the requirement, the child class will implement 1, 2, or all the interfaces.
+Here, we are splitting the big interface into three interfaces.
+Each interface has a specific purpose.
+Based on the requirement, the child class will implement one, two, or all the interfaces.

 namespace SOLID_PRINCIPLES.ISP